letsencrypt/cp-cps/CP-CPS.md

 ### 4.2.1 Performing identification and authentication functions

-ISRG performs all identification and authentication functions in accordance with the ISRG CP.
-This includes validation per CPS Section 3.2.2.
+ISRG performs all identification and authentication functions in accordance with this CP/CPS.
+This includes validation per Section 3.2.2.

 Certificate information is verified using data and documents obtained no more than 90 days prior to issuance of the Certificate.